mongodb/mongo-jdbc-driver/README.md

 ### Verify Integrity of MongoDB JDBC Driver Packages
 To verify the integrity of the JDBC Driver packages, follow the steps below:
-1. Import the public key:
+1. Import the Public Key:
-The public key ID is 91A2157730666110.
+- The public key ID is `91A2157730666110`.

-To import the key, run the following command: `gpg --keyserver <server url> --recv-keys 91A2157730666110`.
+- To import the key, run the following command: `gpg --keyserver <server url> --recv-keys 91A2157730666110`.
-Replace <server url> with one of the current GPG Keyservers supported by Maven Central Servers:
+- Replace `<server url>` with one of the current GPG Keyservers supported by Maven Central Servers:
-    - keyserver.ubuntu.com
+  - `keyserver.ubuntu.com`
-    - keys.openpgp.org
+  - `keys.openpgp.org`
-    - pgp.mit.edu
+  - `pgp.mit.edu`
-2. Verify artifact:
+2. Verify Artifact:
-- Download the artifact you want to verify along with the matching detached signature `.asc` file, from [Maven Central](https://search.maven.org/artifact/org.mongodb/mongodb-jdbc).
+- Download the artifact you want to verify along with the matching detached signature (`.asc`) file from [Maven Central](https://search.maven.org/artifact/org.mongodb/mongodb-jdbc).
- For example, mongodb-jdbc-2.1.2.jar and mongodb-jdbc-2.1.2.jar.asc.
+  - For example, `mongodb-jdbc-2.1.2.jar` and `mongodb-jdbc-2.1.2.jar.asc`.
 - To verify the signature, run the following command `gpg --verify <detached_signature_file> <artifact_to_verify>`.
- For example, `gpg --verify mongodb-jdbc-2.1.2.jar.asc mongodb-jdbc-2.1.2.jar`.
+  - For example, `gpg --verify mongodb-jdbc-2.1.2.jar.asc mongodb-jdbc-2.1.2.jar`.

 ### Connection URL and properties